image

 I bought the parts to make the adapter from Doug. http://www.el34world.com/charts/BiasChecker3.htm

 They are inexpensive, easy to assemble and make the process super quick to measure bias current using my flukes.
 That is why I have two fluke 85's...one meter for each side of the OT plate leads.
 I simply install the adapter into the sockets and install the tubes into the adapter socket, turn the amp on and read mA on each meter.
 I then take my other fluke (117) and connect that to the plate and monitor B+ vdc.
 I go even further sometimes and connect more meters to a hot amp and then play the amp and monitor all the voltages while I'm jamming out.
 It makes me feel like I can see how the amp behaves to the way I play.
-It's just interesting to me as I'm trying to teach myself how these amps really work....long process! think
+It's just interesting to me as I'm trying to teach myself how these amps really work....long process! :think1:

 The transformer shunt method can be done safely.
 I've done it a few times but it kind of freaks me out.
 I always use tight meter leads.
 Installing a 1 ohm resistor is pretty quick too.